-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
+Cognitive tests will also be done.
 The doctor may also talk with family members and caregivers.
-Tests may include:

 American Psychiatric Association